 For usability and accessibility reasons we do not recommend having a huge amount of images on your website.
 But a few well chosen ones can subtly support your content and brand.

 Imagery, as well as blank space on the page, gives users’ eyes a break from text and, if not too stimulating, can reduce cognitive load.
-We can help you find creative, engaging images.
+We can help you find creative, engaging images, and advise you on alternative text for any non-decorative images.

 We’ll recommend an affordable professional photographer at a reasonable rate for bespoke, unique photography.